 How do I access router settings from my phone?

-First, make sure your phone is connected to the same WiFi network that you are trying to access.
-Go into your phone's settings and find the information page about the WiFi network you're connected to.
+First, make sure your phone is connected to the same wifi network that you are trying to access.
+If you don’t know your router’s IP address, go into your phone's settings and find the information page about the wifi network you're connected to.
 This should tell you your router's IP address.
 Copy and paste this into a browser app such as Chrome or Safari and it will bring up your router settings homepage.
 The default password to get you in will probably be on a sticker on the back or bottom of your router.